How to Resolve the WordPress PHP Memory Limit Error

 If the amount is low, say 32M, there’s ultimately only one fix for this issue: you need to increase the amount of memory allocated to your site.

-How to Resolve the WordPress Memory Limit Error
+How to Resolve the WordPress PHP Memory Limit Error

 Unlike many common errors, the WordPress memory limit issue is simple to troubleshoot.
 It has a very clear cause, so you won’t have to go through a whole lot of trial and error if you want to figure out how it can be fixed.
 For this you can increase the amount of memory allocated and fix the issue.
 See below.